ThinkPad X1 series: X1 Tablet (2nd Gen)

+The X1 Tablet 2nd Gen was a refresh of the first Gen. With newer 7th gen core i/m series processors, updated integrated graphics and refreshed internal Wifi/Bluetooth module.
+Externally, the device fits dimensionally with accessories made for the first gen, including Onelink+ modules, keyboards, screen protectors, and cases.

-2018 – 6th generation
+2018

 X1 Carbon (6th Gen)

 In January 2018 at the Consumer Electronics Show (CES), Lenovo presented their sixth generation X1 Carbon, weighing 1.13 kg.
 This is the first X1 Carbon model to have a quad-core processor.
 It features an 8th generation Intel Core i5 or i7 processor, along with up to 16 GiB of RAM and up to 1 TiB of storage.
 X1 branding is also now present on the cover.
 The ThinkPad logo has changed to black instead of the previous silver branding.

 X1 Yoga (3rd Gen)

 The design is derived from 6th generation ThinkPad X1 Carbon, with the ThinkShutter privacy camera included by default (except for models with an IR camera), 15W 8th generation Core i5/i7 quad core processors and a built-in stylus.
 OLED screens are no longer an option.

 X1 Tablet (3rd Gen)

+The X1 Tablet 3rd gen went through a major redesign from the first two generations.
+The design changes include no compatibilty with OneLink+ modules, a larger screen, consolidation of ports, a tented rear kickstand, and a design more centered around Surface Devices at the time.
+This design served as the basis for the successor in the x12 Detachable Series.

+The Screen was changed to a larger 13 inch 3.2 IPS Multi-Touch display with a resolution of 3000x2000 pixels (277.35 PPI) rated at 400 nits.
+The processors were upgraded to the 8th generation Intel Core i series, unlike previous generation which used the ultra low powered core M series CPUs.
+The RAM was configurable up to 16GB of soldered memory.
+The Storage could be configured up to a 1TB NVMe SSD.
+The device, with folio keyboard is 304.1 mm × 226 mm × 14.4 mm (11.97" × 8.9" × 0.57").
+The Device, with folio keyboard, weighs 1.27Kg (2.8 Ibs).
+Lenovo claims a battery life of 9.5hrs on a single charge.

 X1 Extreme (1st Gen)

 The first 15.6-inch ThinkPad X-series laptop.
-Also, in contrast to the regular 14-inch Thinkpad X series models, the X1 Extreme has user-upgradable RAM and the full-power HQ-series mobile Intel CPUs.
+Also, in contrast to the regular 14-inch ThinkPad X series models, the X1 Extreme has user-upgradable RAM and the full-power HQ-series mobile Intel CPUs.

 X1 Extreme laptop have a sibling model in a ThinkPad P series line, known as a ThinkPad P1.